 - Have earned a high school diploma, GED or state certificate, or have completed homeschooling at the secondary level as defined by state law.

-- Be admitted (excluding provisional admission) and matriculated in a degree program at GGU; certificate programs and open enrollment status are ineligible.
+- Be admitted (excluding Provisional Admission and Subject to Documentation statuses) and matriculated in a degree program at GGU; certificate programs and open enrollment status are ineligible.

 - Be enrolled in courses with at least half-time enrollment status at GGU per trimester (minimum 15-week period), with the following exception: Eligible undergraduate students may receive the Federal Pell Grant with less than half-time enrollment status; if repeating a course (that the student previously passed) in order to earn a better grade, the student’s first repeat attempt only may be included in the enrollment status calculation.